 Remember 2020, when life went virtual and everything from morning huddle-ups to happy hours shifted to Zoom?
-It had its drawbacks — mainly, many humans crave in-person interactions and socialization by nature.
+It’s been a while (thankfully).
+It certainly had its drawbacks — mainly, many humans crave in-person interactions and socialization by nature.
 However, there was a hidden bonus: You didn’t have to deal with anyone’s bad breath or worry that someone else was dealing with yours.

 Bad breath, also called halitosis, is an annoying condition.
 It happens to the best of us.
 Common causes of bad breath include eating certain foods, such as fish or something seasoned with garlic.
 More than pesky, it can also be embarrassing and lower self-esteem, according to one study.
 Sometimes, bad breath can even be a sign of something more concerning.

 That said, more often than not, the condition is treatable.
 Here’s what to know about how to get rid of bad breath.

 What are the causes of bad breath?

 No one is immune to bad breath.
 Some causes are more common than others, and not all reasons for bad breath are preventable.